Recruit Sustainment Program

 Following the second drill (the remainder of white phase) hands on training may occur.
 This involves more in-depth training in D&C, and weapon-handling.
-Recruits may learn drills like combat formations and operations using "rubber ducks" (fake rubber weapons meant to feel like their real counterpart.)
+Recruits may learn drills like combat formations and operations using "rubber ducks" (fake rubber weapons meant to feel like their real counterpart).

-Blue Phase is the last drill before a recruit leaves for BCT, and typically includes inspirational Q&A with Green and Gold phase recruits about what to expect.
-Blue phase is the "crash course" of everything about Basic Training that might have been missed or neglected in earlier phases.
+Blue phase is the last drill before a recruit leaves for BCT, and typically includes inspirational Q&A with green and gold phase recruits about what to expect.
+Blue phase is the "crash course" of everything about basic training that might have been missed or neglected in earlier phases.

+In September 2025, the recruiting goal for the 2025 fiscal year was exceed with record numbers of military recruiting.
+The Air National Guard and the Army National Guard enlisted 50,000 new members.